Crispy pan-seared oyster mushrooms. Rosemary butter. Flecks of salt. What more could you ask for?

 Have you noticed that in the last several years, there has been an uptick in mushroom varieties in the grocery store?
 It's wild!
-Even fifteen or twenty years ago, I feel like the only mushrooms we'd cook at home were white button, cremini, or portobellos.
+Even fifteen or twenty years ago, I feel like the only varieties we found were white button mushrooms, cremini, or portobellos.

-Now, I can run to the grocery store and scan through almost a dozen varieties, from maitake to chanterelles to king oysters.
+Now, I can run to the grocery store and scan through almost a dozen types of mushrooms, from maitake to chanterelles to king oysters.

 About Oyster Mushrooms